- Last Updated: Saturday, 29 August 2020 18:30

 BINGSTEADS AND BOUSETEAM.

-A stead is the term used for storing ore in various stages of dressing before smelting.
+A stead is the term used for the usually stone built compound for storing ore in various stages of dressing before smelting.

 Bouse team built into side of waste tip at Coldberry Low Level.

 Bouse team and dressing floor by Gregs Hut on side of Cross Fell NY 690 354

 Bouse team at Cashburn mine NY 717 368

 Bouse teams at Mill level Cashwell mine built inot side of the waste heap.
 NY 71673 36391.

 A row of bouse teams at Bentyfield mine NY 751 425.

 Bousteads at Greenhurth built into side of the waste heap.